trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/AccountServiceLayer.md

 ```

-### `public static void changeShippingStreet(List<Account> accounts, System accessLevel)`
+### `public static void changeShippingStreet(List<Account> accounts, System.AccessLevel accessLevel)`

 `SUPPRESSWARNINGS`

-Changes the account's Shipping Street field to a hardcoded value.
-You should do this kind of work in a before trigger, but this is a demo.
-Note: This method contains a false-positive PMD viloation around not checking FLS/CRUD before doing DML.
-This is because PMD is unaware of what the CanTheUser call right before it is doing - namely checking CRUD.
+Changes the account's Shipping Street field to a hardcoded
+value.
+You should do this kind of work in a before trigger, but this is a
+demo.

+Note: This method contains a false-positive PMD viloation around not
+checking FLS/CRUD before doing DML.
+This is because PMD is unaware of
+what the CanTheUser call right before it is doing - namely checking CRUD.

 #### Parameters